The role of a Myotherapist

 You’ll be greeted with a warm welcome, then asked to fill out the customary ‘patient information form’, that comprises of your personal details, your health history, followed by information related to why you are visiting e.g. headache, neck pain or low back pain etc.

-Luca can provide to you an explanation and diagnosis regarding your specific complaint / problem.
+You’ll be provided with an explanation and diagnosis regarding your specific complaint / problem.
 A customized treatment & management plan can then be presented.
 Information regarding treatment techniques, frequency of visits, your specific health goals and treatment alternatives are also discussed.